probmods/probmods2/exercises/process-models.md

 }
 ~~~~

+In this exercise, you will extend your model from the Bayesian Data Analysis exercises to evaluate different process models on new data sets.

-In addition to collecting judgements about whether 'A' was a blicket, suppose that we collected response times (RTs).
+Specifically, we went to Mars to study the cognition of the aliens that live there, and in addition to collecting judgements about whether 'A' was a blicket, we collected response times (RTs) to get better resolution into their cognitive processes.
 Response time is measured in behavioral experiments by calculating the time elapsed between presentation of the stimulus and the participant's response.

-Here is the (totally fake) data:
+Here is the (totally fake) data, where each row represents a particular subject's response and RT for a particular set of evidence.

 ~~~~
-var data = [
+var marsData = [
-  {baserate: 0.5, evidence: ['A'], response: true, RT: .9}, {baserate: 0.5, evidence: ['A', 'B', 'C', 'D', 'E', 'F'], response: true, RT: 4}, {baserate: 0.5, evidence: ['A', 'B', 'C'], response: true, RT: 2}, {baserate: 0.01, evidence: ['A'], response: true, RT: 1.5}, {baserate: 0.01, evidence: ['A', 'B', 'C', 'D', 'E', 'F'], response: false, RT: 5}, {baserate: 0.01, evidence:['A', 'B', 'C'], response: true, RT: 2.2}, ]
+  {subjectID: 1, evidence: ['A'], response: true, RT: .9}, {subjectID: 1, evidence: ['A', 'B', 'C', 'D', 'E', 'F'], response: true, RT: 1.1}, {subjectID: 1, evidence: ['A', 'B', 'C'], response: true, RT: 1.2}, {subjectID: 2, evidence: ['A'], response: true, RT: 4.5}, {subjectID: 2, evidence: ['A', 'B', 'C', 'D', 'E', 'F'], response: false, RT: 5}, {subjectID: 2, evidence: ['A', 'B', 'C'], response: true, RT: 4}, ]
 ~~~~

-In this exercise, you will extend your model from the Bayesian Data Analysis exercises to evaluate different process models on this new data set.

-A) Write a linking function from your model to the observed response and RT.
+A) Write a linking function from your model to the observed response and RT, and infer what *base rate* each subject was likely to have in mind.

 HINT: use the `time` function we defined in class. there should be one `observe` function for the response and one for the RT.
 Remember that the first argument to `observe` must be a *distribution* object.